Sesihle-Goniwe/studynest/README.md

-# Campus Study Buddy
+# Study Nest (Study Partner Tool)

-Campus Study Buddy is a platform designed to help university students find study partners, join study groups, schedule sessions, and track their study progress.
+Study Nest is a platform designed to help university students find study partners, join study groups, schedule sessions, and track their study progress.
 It acts as a community forum/social media for students to improve their learning experience and collaborate efficiently.

 ---